Kale-Ko/KWinIdleTime/README.md

 When a user goes idle, scripts will be passed the single argument "idle".
 When a user becomes active again, scripts will be passed two arguments, "active" and the number of seconds the user was idle for.

+The listener directory and all scripts must have the permissions `0500` to be executed.